Loop line (Chongqing Rail Transit): Accident

-On January 8, 2019, a train accident occurred in the tunnel between Haixialu and Nanhu where a train struck an improperly opened and secured safety shield.
+On January 8, 2019, a train accident occurred in the tunnel between Haixialu and Nanhu where a train (000141-000146) struck an unsecured and improperly opened civil defense blast door.
 As a result, one person was killed and three people were injured.
+Two cars (000141 and 000142) have been out of service ever since the incident and stored in CRRC Chongqing Changchun Vehicle separately.